Likhitha1201/SCT_SD_01/README.md

-# Welcome to SkillCraft Technology for Software Development Intern
+# Welcome to Software Development Intern Task-01 at SkillCraft Technology